uraimo/SwiftyGPIO/README.md

 But basically everything that has an ARMv7+Ubuntu16/Debian/Raspbian or an ARMv6+Raspbian/Debian should work if you can run Swift on it.

-Considering that, these board should also work with SwiftyGPIO once you get Swift running:
+Considering that, other ARMv7/8 boards should also work with SwiftyGPIO once you get Swift running.

-* OLinuXinos
-* ODROIDs
-* Cubieboards
-* Tegra Jetson TK1

 Please keep in mind that Swift on ARM is a completely community-driven effort, and that there are a multitude of possible board+OS configurations, don't expect that everything will work right away on every configuration, especially if you are the first to try a new configuration.